-The basic indicator approach is used to determine the Bank's actual capital needs, which rose slightly last year to nearly € 13 million.
-The actual damages incurred due to operational risks were, however, far below this figure and primarily stemmed from losses related to the disposal of properties which were too highly mortgaged.
+The basic indicator approach is used to determine the Bank's regulatory capital requirements, which rose slightly last year to \in 14.5 million.
+Actual damages of less than \in 5 million incurred due to operational risks were, however, far below this figure.
+As usual, these damages primarily stemmed from losses related to the disposal of properties which were too highly mortgaged and are part of the Bank's normal business risk.

-We minimise our operational risks by qualifying our employees, using transparent procedures, automating standard procedures, and by having fixed working instructions, extensive functional testing, as well as appropriate emergency plans and preventive measures.
+The Bank minimises its operational risks by qualifying its employees, using transparent procedures, automating standard procedures, and by having fixed working instructions, extensive functional testing of the IT systems, as well as appropriate emergency plans and preventive measures.
 Insurable risks are covered by insurance to the normal extent required by banks.
 The definition includes legal risks and operating risks.
 However it does not include reputational risks, which must be viewed separately.
+Furthermore, due to the Bank's very specific business model, many of the usual operational risks cannot occur at all at MünchenerHyp.